• Skip to main content

 When you work up to five sets of five reps with heavy weights, your joints may start feeling the strain.

-You don’t have to use heavy weights to build muscle, but 5×5 is all about adding more weight to the bar regardless.
+You don’t have to use heavy weights to build muscle, but 5×5 is about adding more weight to the bar.

-If like many older adults, you’ve got achy knees, shoulders, or low back pain from the aging process, doing a lot of heavy lifting with squats, deadlifts, and rows may make matters worse.
+If, like many older adults, you have achy knees, shoulders, or lower back pain due to aging, doing a lot of heavy lifting with squats, deadlifts, and rows may worsen matters.

 Most 5×5 workouts specify that you should add weight to the bar every week.